 - The increasingly extreme and unpredictable nature of changes in the external and internal environment.

-- Organisational structures becoming increasingly complex, with outsourcing, elongated supplier chains etc.
+- Organisational structures becoming increasingly complex, with outsourcing models and elongated supply chains becoming more complex too.

-- Success at an individual level relying not just on technical skills, but on the ability to understand the wider organisational context.
+- And finally, we hear more and more companies say that success is more directly linked to an individual relying not just on technical skills, but on the ability to understand the wider organisational context.

 No single aspect of managerial skill is more important.
 If the management’s assessment of the external landscape — how patterns of converging and diverging trends fit together — is inaccurate, the company’s strategic positioning will likely be wrong.